bpj/perlsubst.vim/README.md

     eval "qq/$string/";

 using the same delimiter as you used in the s/// expression.
-If that is concern don't use this script!
+If that is a concern don't use this script!

 Since {perl-qq-string} is eval'ed by perl you can interpolate perl's regex related global variables like $1, $+, %+, %-, and string modifiers like \u \l \U \L \Q \E inside it.

-OTOH {perl-regex} is not eval'ed.
-It is compiled once as
+Unlike before {perl-regex} is now eval'ed at the same time as it is compiled once as

     qr/(?$flags:$regex)/;

+again using the same delimiter as in your original s/// expression.
+The eval is so that things like \N{CHARNAME} and \x{CODEPOINT} get evaluated correctly.
+Again if the perl eval is a concern don't use this script!

-Thus all [flags] which are valid in such an expression for the version of perl which vim was compiled with are supported.
+All [flags] which are valid in such a qr// expression for the version of perl which Vim was compiled with are supported.
 Additionally /g is fudged to work as you would expect.

 Confirmation: by default you are asked to confirm each substitution.